Boko Haram: International responses

-Dates of designation as a terrorist organization
+Dates of designation as a terrorist organisation

 African Coalition force

 After a series of meetings over many months, Cameroon's foreign minister announced on 30 November 2014 that a coalition force to fight terrorism, including Boko Haram, would soon be operational.
 The force would include 3,500 soldiers from Benin, Chad, Cameroon, Niger and Nigeria.
 Discussions between the Economic Community of West African States (ECOWAS) about a broader based military force were held in January 2015.

-In early February 2015, an agreement to provide 7,500 African Union troops from Benin, Cameroon, Chad, Niger was tentatively reached.
+In early February 2015, an agreement to provide 7,500 African Union troops from Benin, Cameroon, Chad, and Niger was tentatively reached.
 On 2 February 2015, the Nigerian Army said it had recaptured Gamboru from Boko Haram, along with the nearby towns of Mafa, Mallam Fatori, Abadam, and Marte following a joint weekend offensive by Nigerian, Chadian and Cameroonian forces.
 By 6 February 2015, Chadian and Nigerian warplanes and ground troops had forced Boko Haram forces to abandon about a dozen towns and villages.
 On 17 February 2015, the Nigerian military retook Monguno in a coordinated air and ground assault.
 On 6 March 2015, the African Union endorsed the creation of a regional force of more than 8,000 troops to combat Boko Haram.